 How is lupus treated?

-Much progress has been made in recent years in treating autoimmune disorders.
-In 2011 the US Food and Drug Administration (FDA) approved Benlysta (belimumab).
+A lot of progress has been made in recent years in treating autoimmune disorders.
+In 2011, the US Food and Drug Administration (FDA) approved Benlysta (belimumab) for the treatment of lupus.
 Patients inject this drug under the skin once a week.
 A list of other immunosuppressants includes:

 - Imuran (azathiaprine)

 - Rheumatrex (methotrexate)

 - Cytoxan (cyclophosphamide)

 The following non-steroidal anti-inflammatory drugs (NSAIDs) can be given for joint pain and blood thinning, if needed:

 - Tylenol (acetaminophen)